 The purpose of providing a straining beam is to keep the junction in a stable condition.

 In addition, a tensioning sill is attached to the tie beam between the parts of the queen posts to counter the load coming from the struts , the queen-post truss is more suitable for span ranges from 8 m to 12 m.

-These types of trusses are made by the combination of king post and queen post truss, for span up to 18 meters, it is more appropriate for combination of king-post trusses and queen-post trusses.
+These types of trusses are made by the combination of king post and queen post truss for a span up to 18 meters, it is more appropriate for the combination of king-post trusses and queen-post trusses.

 Steel trusses are light in weight and can be fabricated into various shapes and sizes as required.

 When the span exceeds 10 m, the wooden trusses become heavy and uneven, while the use of mild steel trusses proves to be economical for large spans.

 The safe work stress on mild steel is about 20 times that of ordinary structural wood under direct stress consists of thin parts of wood with a curved and light roof material at the top.

 This variety may be suitable up to a maximum of 30 meters.